Švejk's journey on a map of Austria-Hungary from 1914, showing the military districts of k.u.k. Heer. The

 Background

 There seems to be a great deal of authenticity in telephone operator Chodounský's story.
 In the early days of August 1914 Infanterieregiment Nr.
-91 travelled through Osijek on the way the front.
+91 travelled through Osijek on the way to the front in Serbia.
 The regiment continued to Gunja by the river Sava where they arrived on 4 August after a three day train journey from Budějovice.

 Quote(s) from the novel